Limited EvidenceHerbal / Anti-Inflammatory / Polyphenol3 products compared

 Life Extension

-Best ForAdults with osteoarthritis who want the form with the strongest OA-specific clinical evidenceAdults with mild joint stiffness or those maintaining joint health before OA is establishedBudget-conscious adults wanting high curcumin dose for joint pain at lowest priceAdults who want an alternative curcumin absorption approach or who are adding curcumin to a Life Extension supplement stack
+Best ForAdults with mild joint stiffness or those maintaining joint health before OA is establishedBudget-conscious adults wanting high curcumin dose for joint pain at lowest priceAdults who want an alternative curcumin absorption approach or who are adding curcumin to a Life Extension supplement stack

 Pros